adamhenson/s3-image-uploader/README.md

 ```

 #### Instantiation
 Instantiate the uploader with options.
-Note that if we didn't want to use websockets functionality - we's add to our options ```websockets : false```.
+Note that if we didn't want to use websockets functionality - we would add to our options ```websockets : false```.

 Also, note that we're using properties of the user [environment](http://nodejs.org/api/process.html#process_process_env), but these could be variables or hard coded if preferred (not ideal for security).